Jaireua/intelligent-assistance-system/README.md

 ## Usage

-- Access the registration page at `/register/`
+- View signin page at `/`
-- Access the login page at `/login/`
+- View login page at `/signin/`
-- The home page is available at the root URL `/`
+- View admon page at the root URL `/admon/`

 ## Security Considerations